bicCluster/learning-cluster/README.md

 7. You should be able to ping each other now using IP.
 8. Edit `/etc/hosts` files on four machines, telling them the connections between IP and domain and hostname.
 This [page](http://linux.die.net/man/5/hosts) can guide you how to set up.
 9. You should be able to ping each other now using domain or hostname
+10. In losalamos /etc/hosts, remember to change the default ip address of losalamos to 10.0.0.2.

 ## <a name="iptables">Iptables</a>